TyberiusPrime/mbf-fastq-processor/README.md

     n: int, number of reads to skip
 ```

-### ExtractUmi
+### ExtractToName
-Extract a sequence from the read and place it in the read name.
+Extract a sequence from the read and place it in the read name, for example for an UMI.

 ```
 Arguments: